automationhacks/automationhacks.github.io/_posts/2019-12-11-how-to-do-reverse-lookup-enum-constant-by-value-in-kotlin.md

 One common use case for me is when I want to do **enum constant lookup using its value**.
 For example, I might declare different configurations for my tests and based on these values, I might want to take different actions, trigger some flows or perform some assertions

-Let&#8217;s understand this with an example
+Let's understand this with an example

 <div class="gist-oembed" data-gist="7d7c10f16e207006786dc43cd5d4f3c0.json" data-ts="8">
 </div>